wix-incubator/dockerized-gatsby-for-oss-docs/README.md

 ## USE

-By default, the content that is provided in the new_content folder is published to GitHub Pages automatically.
+By default, the content that is provided in the ./new_content folder is published to GitHub Pages automatically.

-To debug, uncomment the lines in the ./run.sh file and use the commands below:
+To debug, run `docker-compose down`, uncomment the lines in the ./run.sh file, run `docker-compose build` and then `docker-compose up`.
+Now you can use the following commands to control gatsby inside the docker-container:

 ### Preview
 To preview the doc website,run: